 This project scrutinises how Māori cultural values play out in the development of digital artefacts by Māori information systems professionals.

 Performance and barriers of circular supply chain management

-by Muhammad Farooque with Abraham Zhang and Yanping Liu (Nankai University, China).
 This research investigates the performance and barriers of integrating circular economy principles in supply chain management.
-It will offer insights in supply chain transformations required for a transition towards a circular economy.

 Social information behaviour in social media

-by Catherine Xin, with Angsana Techatassanasoontorn and Antonio Díaz Andrade.
-This research investigates examines the process of how social network sites’ features and social achievement goals together lead to the emergence of functional affordances.
+This research examines the process of how social network sites’ features and social achievement goals together lead to the emergence of functional affordances.

 Social media governance for organisational innovation

 By Naseem Rahman (PhD student) with Harminder Singh and Maduka Subasinghage

 This study examines how the use of social media within organisations influences their innovativeness, and how this process can be enhanced by social media governance.